Skip to content

 • Sentence: She showed empathy for her friend’s sadness.

-50 New English Words With Meanings
+50 New Words With Meanings

 Here’s a simple list for you to understand each new word quickly.